AaronFeng753/Waifu2x-Extension-GUI/.github/ISSUE_TEMPLATE/feature-request--suggestions-.md

 ---
 name: Feature request (Suggestions)
 about: Suggest an idea for this project
-title: "[Feature request/Suggestions]"
+title: "[Feature request]"
-labels: ''
+labels: Feature request
 assignees: AaronFeng753

 ---